Lynx Defense

 The inverse is perfectly safe when it comes to pressures when shooting the round.
 But just because it will work doesn't mean it will work to the best of its performance ability.

-It’s always wise to match your ammo with the correct chamber.
-When you shoot a .223 round in a 5.56 NATO chamber, the optimal 55,000 psi won’t be reached, velocity, thermal ballistics, and performance will suffer.
+It's always wise to match your ammo with the correct chamber.
+When you shoot a .223 round in a 5.56 NATO chamber, the optimal 55,000 psi won't be reached, velocity, thermal ballistics, and performance will suffer.
+If you're also considering a different caliber entirely, see our 300 Blackout vs 5.56 comparison.

 You may not notice it but know its performance is depreciated.
 It's more noticeable when you start shooting it through shorter barrels with shorter-length gas systems and could even cause the rifle not to cycle correctly.